Shradd7/Loan-Fraud-Detection/README.md

 - `Dummy Dataset Final.txt`
 - `artifacts/`

 Place these files locally before training or running the full demo.
-Public GitHub should contain code, docs, model cards, tests, and the local RAG knowledge base only.
+Public GitHub should contain code, docs, model cards, tests, and the local retrieval knowledge base only.

 ## System Overview